 Hair that’s normally curly or kinky but is kept in a straight state or easily straightened due to the use of flat irons and/or blow dryers is most likely heat damaged natural hair and not just heat trained.

-Regardless to if you call curly hair that no longer wants to curl heat damaged or heat trained, I’d like you to think about the ladies who you see who appear to have damage.
+Regardless of if you have heat damaged curly hair or you call it hair that just doesn’t want to curl, heat damaged or heat trained, I’d like you to think about the ladies you see who appear to have damage.

 Let’s assume that it’s not a difference of hair types on one individual head.
 Let’s also assume that this person does not use heat to style or care for their hair at all.
 Then, what do you call it?

 I submit to you that you can “train” your hair to be straight (stretched out or straighter than it normally would be) without using heat.

-“Straight” Trained Hair Inconsistent Curls
+“Straight” Trained Hair and Inconsistent Curls

-Hair can appear heat damaged when the curls are inconsistent.
-The curls may appear to be lacking in uniformity like in the first photo above.
-It appears to be “heat damaged” or “heat trained” but at the time that photo was taken, I had not been using heat to straighten my fine natural hair.
+My hair appears to be “heat damaged” or “heat trained” but at the time that photo was taken, I had not been using heat to straighten my fine natural hair.
 Something else was going on here.

 Here are some ways that hair can become “Straight trained.” (that is the new hair term of the day ladies and gentleman):

-That’s because while it is possible to damage hair by flat ironing it just once, it is not possible to “straight train” the hair by just styling your hair in one of the ways above just once.
+That’s because while it is possible to create heat damage with flat irons even one time, it is not possible to “straight train” the hair by just styling your hair in one of the ways above just once.